murilopolese/hexagonal-open-world/README.md

 # Hexagonal grid board
 ------------------------

-This is the result of a study on hexagonal grids and Meteor pub/sub behaviour.
-The example is a multiplayer open world where you can walk around.
+This is the result of a study on hexagonal grids and Meteor pub/sub behaviour: a generative multiplayer open world where you can walk around.

 ## To do